NikolaiT/incolumitas/content/Security/break-the-audio-recaptcha.md

 The idea of the attack is very simple: You grab the mp3 file of the audio reCAPTCHA and you submit it to Google's own Speech to Text API.

-**Google will return the correct answer in over 97% of all cases.**
+**Google will return the correct answer in over 97% (* Edit: 91%] of all cases.**

+\* The figure 91% comes from the original [uncaptcha2](https://github.com/ecthros/uncaptcha2) repository.
+I have not run statistical significant tests with the current bot, but based on intuition, it seems to be more than 90% when you rotate IP addresses and browser fingerprints.

 ### Proof of Concept